tulir/lwnfeed/README.md

+# DEPRECATED
+LWN has implemented native full-text RSS feeds for subscribers, so this project is no longer necessary: <https://lwn.net/Articles/1011830/>

 # lwnfeed
 lwnfeed is a simple daemon that creates a full-text RSS feed from lwn.net by scraping the content from the website.